mrityunjay0/eCommerce/readme.md

 # 🛍️ E-Commerce Web Application (Under Development)

 A full-stack **E-Commerce application** built using **Spring Boot, Spring Data JPA, Thymeleaf, Bootstrap, and MySQL**.
 This project is **currently under development** 🚧.
-New features like cart, checkout are being implemented.
+New features like cart and checkout are in progress.

 ---

 ## **Features**

 ### 👥 User Features
 - User registration and login
 - Browse products by category
 - View product details
 - Secure authentication with Spring Security
+- **Forgot Password & Reset Password** using secure email link

 ### 🛠️ Admin Features
 - Add, update, delete products
 - Manage categories
 - Enable/disable user accounts
 - View all registered users
-- Admin dashboard with product management
+- Admin dashboard for product and user management

 ---